-- Priority should be given to supporting the professional development and training needs of staff who work directly with children, young people and families. - Staff who do not work directly with children, young people and families will need professional development opportunities that are relevant to their role. - The organisation might need to identify if and where in the organisation the need for competency training is more urgent than in other areas. - In the table below indicate your organisation's progress against each of the key objectives of the Charter of Commitment specific to embedding competencies in regards to collaborative practice.
+- Priority should be given to supporting the professional development and training needs of staff who work directly with children, young people and families. - Staff who do not work directly with children, young people and families will need professional development opportunities that are relevant to their role. - The organisation might need to identify if and where in the organisation the need for competency training is more urgent than in other areas. - In the table below indicate your organisation's progress against each of the key objectives of the Charter of Commitment to Supporting Families specific to embedding competencies in regards to respecting culture and cultural differences.